Amed Rosario Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in the league.
+- The Padres pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Padres' 3.75 team ERA is No. 1 among all league pitching staffs.
+- The Padres have a 3.75 team ERA that is No. 1 among all MLB pitching staffs.

-- Padres pitchers combine to give up 120 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Padres give up the sixth-fewest home runs in baseball (121 total, 1.1 per game).

-- The left-hander's last time out came on Sunday against the Texas Rangers, when he threw five innings, surrendering no earned runs while giving up four hits.
+- His last time out came for the Pittsburgh Pirates on Sunday when the lefty tossed five innings against the Philadelphia Phillies, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.